adcouch/SentinelX/README.md

 # SentinelX

-This is SentinelX a penetration testing attack vm, specifically designed for Windows Server 2016 and above.
+This is SentinelX a post deployment script for creating a penetration testing attack vm, specifically designed for Windows Server 2016 and above.

 to deploy: